sefop/.github/profile/README.md

 These are not mathematical problems, these are software engineering problems.

+> [!NOTE]
-[icon] **The business value of the decision-support software investment is constrained by the software used to deliver it.**
+> The business value of the decision-support software investment is constrained by the software used to deliver it.

 ---